msoeken/cirkit/README.md

     make external
     make cirkit

-## Executing CirKit Programs

-Executables can be found in the directory `build/programs`.
+CirKit can be executed with

+    build/programs/cirkit

 Check the [Wiki](http://github.com/msoeken/cirkit/wiki) for more details.

+## Build and Run RevKit

+After extracting or cloning CirKit perform the following steps

+    mkdir build
+    cd build
+    cmake -Denable_cirkit-addon-reversible=ON -Denable_cirkit-addon-formal=ON ..
+    make external
+    make revkit

+RevKit can be executed with

+    build/programs/revkit

 ## Build CirKit Addons